Blog

 Step 6: Design and Multimedia integration

 A very important part of the project is developing appealing aesthetics and a positive user experience.
-Thus, there are two aspects of the design.
+Thus, there are two aspects of the design process.
 One is the visual language of the site.
 Another is its usability.

 Step 7: Ongoing maintenance